 We all want to get our hip down to the ground in an amazing carve.
 The question is, did the experts skiing Webster in Deer Valley turn with a higher edge angle than intermediates?

-Each run on the Webster piste by a Carv skier is represented by a dot in the following plots.
+Each run by our chosen Carv skiers on the Webster piste is represented by a dot in the following plots.